|

 Pay

-attention to whether they'll try to stick within your budget, or
+attention to whether they'll try to stick within your budget, or whether

 -